 You can also download a Word version to make cutting and pasting easier.

 Welcome back everyone.
-Today is going to be a long day and I want to start today’s safety briefing by acknowledging that the last months in particular have been very stressful and returning to work is challenging in a way we’ve never experienced.
-Many people are struggling with anxiety, grief, being overwhelmed by stress, and other daily concerns that could interfere with your ability to feel fully functional on the job.
+Today is going to be a long day and I want to start today’s safety briefing by acknowledging that many people struggle with anxiety, grief, being overwhelmed by stress, and other daily concerns that could interfere with your ability to feel fully functional on the job.

-I want to let you know that we (as an organization) are aware that these issues are coming up for many of you right now and that we are here to support you so we can create a safer environment, both in terms of physical safety, but also in terms of mental support.
+I want to let you know that we (as an organization) are here to support you so we can create a safer environment, both in terms of physical safety and psychological safety.

 This means creating a workplace built on constructive feedback and free from unnecessary harshness, a workplace that welcomes asking questions or bringing up concerns on the job without fear of ridicule, a place that offers support so if you see someone struggling, you feel empowered to ask for or give help, and one that welcomes feedback either to our management team or in our anonymous suggestion box (highlight location).

-I know times have been stressful and returning to work is bringing a new set of concerns for everyone.
+I know times have been stressful.
 Many of us are struggling with different feelings and coping with them in different ways.
 There are mental and physical stressors faced by all of us, and I want us to start placing mental health and psychological safety as a priority, just like we do physical safety.

 A psychologically safe work environment includes everyone feeling accepted without fear of negative consequences, and feeling safe to speak up about potential stressors and/or anxiety triggers.
 If you’re ever feeling tense, angry or overwhelmed, I encourage you to talk with your supervisor or someone you trust.
 If this isn’t something you can do immediately, if it’s safe take a 90-second time out – it only takes that long for your brain to reset.
 Then, when you have the time, have that chat.